teejy22/liquidlab-open-source/liquidlab-open-source/README.md

 - All platforms share the same verified codebase

 ### Security Measures
-- Rate limiting to prevent API abuse
+- Custom rate limiting implementation (no vulnerable dependencies)
 - CSRF protection on all state-changing operations
 - Input sanitization to prevent XSS attacks
 - Anti-phishing protection with verification codes